Jack Russell Terrier health problems

 Primary Lens Luxation (PLL)

-Primary Lens Luxation (PLL) is an inherited disease, common in Jack Russells, that causes tiny fibres that hold the lens suspended within the eye to degrade and break.
+Common in Jack Russells, Primary Lens Luxation (PLL) is an inherited disease that causes tiny fibres which hold the lens suspended within the eye to degrade and break.
 When this happens, the lens can drop out of place.
 If the lens falls forward, it can block the normal circulation in the eye and cause secondary glaucoma.
 Surgery to remove the lens may be required.

 A Jack Russell is more likely to suffer from a liver disorder known as portosystemic shunt (PSS), which deprives the liver of the blood flow it needs to grow and function properly.

 A liver function test can be performed to check for this problem, but this is especially important before an anaesthetic.
 Symptoms include stunted growth, seizures or straining to urinate (if bladder stones have formed, you may also see blood).
 A liver ultrasound and surgery may be required.
 Some causes can be managed with a special diet and medication.

 Cushing’s disease (hyperadrenocorticism)